-Christ for the Nations Institute Scholarship
+Christ for the Nations Institute (CFNI) Scholarship

 Dallas Baptist University offers a \$70 per hour tuition scholarship to graduates of CFNI who enroll at DBU on a full- or part-time basis.
 Students will be required to submit a copy of their CFNI diploma to the Office of Financial Aid.
+Students must complete the Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid, and any other required paperwork, as requested.